 I like Melbourne at the line though as it’s pretty substantial.
-Gotta remember this game is being played at Casey Fields which is a tough place to play and the weather could make this an ugly, low scoring game of footy.
+Gotta remember this game is being played at Casey fields which is a a tough place to play and the weather could make this an ugly, low scoring game of footy.

-That’s the feature of my Same Game Multi that you can find on the app one hour before game time.
-Paxman is the highest disposal getter week in, week out, so I am going to go on trend and pop her in for 20 or more, and there are a few certainties in life.
+Thats the feature of my same game multi that you can find on the app one hour before game time.
+Paxman is the highest disposal getter week in, week out, so I am going to go on trend and get her pop her in for 20 or more, and there are a few certainties in life.
 Death, taxes, and Erin Phillips scoring a goal – she’s done it every game this year.

 Head to Head: Melbourne at the line